D0m1s/Clocker/README.md

 # Clocker
-A simple cock-in and clock-out app written in Flutter
+A simple cock-in and clock-out app made with the Flutter framework, written in Dart